Digital terrestrial television in Australia: Datacasting

 A number of broadcasters, primarily commercial networks, have provided a number of digital-only datacast or multiview services on separate channels – in particular during major sporting events.
 The Seven Network, for instance, provided two additional channels as part of its coverage of the 2003 Rugby World Cup – one providing alternate commentary, the other with statistics and game information.
 Seven also ran a similar service during its coverage of the 2004 Summer Olympics showing news headlines, a medal tally, and event results.
 Similarly in 2005 for the Melbourne Cup, Australian Open, Australian Open Golf, and the One Day International series from the United Kingdom, the Seven Network provided a multi-view datacast service.
-As well as this, the Nine Network and NBN Television both provided a multi-view service with additional text information during Pompeii: The Last Day.
+As well as this, the Nine Network and NBN Television (now Nine Northern NSW) both provided a multi-view service with additional text information during Pompeii: The Last Day.

 Digital Forty Four, a trial datacasting service, began in Sydney in 2003.
 The service included at launch an electronic program guide, ABC News, Sport and Weather datacast service, the Australian Christian Channel, shopping channel Expo and a number of federal parliament audio streams.
 The service, licensed by the Australian Communications and Media Authority, ceased broadcasting at midnight on the night of 30 April 2010.

 Three metropolitan networks once provided video program guide datacast channels in addition to their standard and high definition channels.
-During ABC2, ABC3 and ABC HD's downtime, the Australian Broadcasting Corporation shows program information and weather, with music from ABC DiG radio.
+Nowadays, during ABC Kids', ABC Family's and ABC Entertains' downtime, those Australian Broadcasting Corporation channels show their channel logo and the time they are back on air, with music from ABC's radio networks, Double J and ABC Jazz.

-Other channels were launched, such as TV4ME, Ishop tv, Extra, Gold, TVSN, Spree TV, Aspire TV and Fresh Ideas TV.
+Other channels were launched, such as TV4ME, ishop TV, Extra, Gold, TVSN, Spree TV, Aspire TV and Fresh Ideas TV.